inspire-helsinki-2019/challenge/docs/index.md

 ---
 # Inspire Helsinki 2019 Data Challenges

 The four challenges below were selected from the proposals received for the call for challenges.
-The challenge teams [sign up](./signup.html) before 16 August to solve one of these challenges during September 2019.
+[Sign up](./signup.html) your team to solve one of these challenges during September 2019.
 The winners are awarded at the [Inspire Helsinki 2019](https://www.inspire-helsinki-2019.fi/) event in October.

+The challenge organisers and the partners support the teams with provided data, tools and services to ensure successful results.
+Those who **sign up by 16 August will benefit the most**.
+Signing up is possible after that deadline for some time, but the organizers cannot guarantee all perks and discounts for later ones, so please sign up as soon as possible.

 See the [about](/about.html) and [awards & rules](/rules.html) pages for more information.